 The Journey from Manual to Autonomous

-Confidence scoring creates a natural progression:
+Confidence scoring creates a natural progression up the automation trust ladder:

 Week 3-4: Common patterns auto-approve.
 Edge cases still need you.
 Auto-approval rate: 50-70%.